About this site: Launched in October 2001, this warlog's purpose is to demonstrate the folly of the

 "Privately, officials on both sides acknowledge that the real purpose was to rescue Martin and Gracia Burnham, the missionary couple, who came from Kansas, and to deal a decisive blow to Abu Sayyaf.

+But Mr. Burnham and a third hostage, Ediborah Yap, are dead.
+Abu Sayyaf has not been wiped out, and its hard-core leaders appear to have escaped."
 "There appears to be a dispute over the United States' role in the botched rescue operation of hostages, with Manila insisting that the US had prior knowledge."

 "What is likely to unfold is a week of bewildering allegiances, treachery, and backroom deals between warlords who should not be there, local militiamen who have bribed and intimidated themselves onto the floor, and a Loya Jirga assembly that some monitors claim will produce a pre-determined outcome favoured by the United States — a result that would enrage the already disaffected majority Pashtuns."